variadico/noti/docs/man/noti.1.md

 : Trigger a BearyChat notification.
 This requires `bearychat.incomingHookURI` to be set.

--i, \--hipchat
-: Trigger a HipChat notification.
-This requires `hipchat.accessToken` and `hipchat.room` to be set.

 --keybase
 : Trigger a Keybase notification.
 This requires `keybase.conversation` to be set.